 2.1 Transmitters

-The radars operating in the 8 500-10 500 MHz band use a variety of modulations including unmodulated pulses, continuous wave (CW), frequency-modulated (chirped) pulses, and phase-coded pulses.
+The radars operating in the frequency band 8 500-10 680 MHz use a variety of modulations including unmodulated pulses, continuous wave (CW), frequency-modulated (chirped) pulses, and phase-coded pulses.
 Crossed-field, linear-beam, and solid-state output devices are used in the final stages of the transmitters.
 The trend in new radar systems is toward linear-beam and solid-state output devices due to the requirements of Doppler signal processing.
 Also, the radars deploying solid-state output devices have lower transmitter peak output power and higher pulse duty cycles.
 In four cases (Systems A4, S2, S5, and G4), the duty cycle is 100%, with the high-power CW radiolocation radars all operating only above 10 GHz.
 There is also a trend towards frequency-agile type radar systems that will suppress or reduce interference, much as is done in some communications systems.
 Frequency agility is also sometimes used to avoid range-ambiguous clutter return.
 The random (or pseudo-random) transmissions on a single carrier frequency can occur throughout a coherent processing interval or even a full antenna-beam position or dwell, during which many pulses are transmitted, or for only a single pulse.
 These alternatives are similar to “slow frequency hopping” and “fast frequency hopping” in a communication system.
 These important aspects of radar systems should be taken into account in compatibility studies.

-Typical transmitter RF emission (3 dB) bandwidths of radars operating in the band 8 500-10 500 MHz range from 45 kHz to 637 MHz.
+Typical transmitter RF emission (3 dB) bandwidths of radars operating in the frequency band 8 500-10 680 MHz from 45 kHz to 637 MHz.
 Transmitter peak output powers range from 1 mW (0 dBm) for solid-state transmitters to 220 kW (83.4 dBm) for high-power radars using crossed-field devices (magnetron).

 The characteristics of unwanted emissions are not addressed in this Recommendation.